How to roast peanuts and make peanut butter. An easy and reliable method for the best roasted peanuts and creamy or chunky peanut butter.

 - Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Lay a baking sheet with baking paper and place the peanuts on it in a single layer.
-If not all of them fit on the tray than roast them in two batches.
+Line a baking sheet with baking paper and place the peanuts on it in a single layer.
+If not all of them fit on the tray, roast them in two batches.

 - Roast for 10 to 15 minutes until golden.
-Stir the peanuts at least twice in between and keep a close eye on them, you don't want them to get too dark, they will not taste good anymore.
+Stir the peanuts at least twice in between and keep a close eye on them; you don't want them to get too dark.
 They should be slightly underdone as they will continue to cook when removed from the oven.
 When golden, immediately remove it from the baking sheet and place it into a large bowl or another cool tray or baking dish.

-- Transfer the peanut butter into clean jars and refrigerate or freeze it once it is cooled down.
+- Store: Transfer the peanut butter into clean jars and refrigerate or freeze it once it is cooled down.